OPEC+ maintains modest monthly increases in oil output - NewsBreak

 The fast-mutating variant led countries to impose barriers to travel when it emerged late last week.
 Americans had been celebrating what seemed to be a nearly normal Thanksgiving after some pandemic restrictions eased.

 The price of a barrel of U.S. benchmark crude fell with news of omicron.
-It was about $78 a barrel a week ago and was trading at nearly $67 a barrel Thursday.
-International benchmark Brent crude followed a similar path, falling from $79 a barrel a week ago to $70 Thursday.
+It was about $78 a barrel a week ago and was trading at about $64 a barrel Thursday following the OPEC+ decision.
+International benchmark Brent crude followed a similar path, falling from $79 a barrel a week ago to about $67 Thursday.

 Saudi Energy Minister Abdulaziz bin Salman earlier this week played down any impact the little-understood variant would have on oil demand, telling the kingdom’s Asharq al-Awsat newspaper: “We are not worried."